v-marsh/CIUK_Bristol2/README.md

 **Memory bandwidth** Stream benchmark was used to test for memory bandwidth

-**Interconnect latency** We use a Ping Pong code to test interconnect latency
+**Interconnect latency** We use a simple Ping Pong test to benchmark interconnect latency, from the Gromax package.

-**Interconnect bandwidth** send and recieve files, timed
+**Interconnect bandwidth** The interconnect bandwidth is being tested by sending and recieving files of varying sizes and timing the operation.
+Most notably, we're sanding and recieving the entirity of the Shrek script.

 **I/O disk performance** We run the IoZone benchmark specifying we only want to consider read/reread and write/rewrite scores ouputed as IOPS.
 This benchmark works with 2 Gb data packets.

 **Filesystem transaction performance** ...

+## Challenge 2

+## Challenge 3